A Pap smear, also called a Pap test, is a procedure to test for cervical cancer in women.

 Your doctor will gently insert an instrument called a speculum into your vagina.
 The speculum holds the walls of your vagina apart so that your doctor can easily see your cervix.
 Inserting the speculum may cause a sensation of pressure in your pelvic area.

-Then your doctor will take samples of your cervical cells using a soft brush or a flat scraping device called a spatula.
+Then your doctor will take samples of your cervical cells using a soft brush and a flat scraping device called a spatula.
 This usually doesn't hurt.

 After the Pap smear